SENATOR PAUL S. SARBANES

 Organizations nominated for the award should exemplify one or more of the following goals:

-- A candidate organization can be, but is not limited to, a fire department or other government agency, trade association, labor organization, non-profit organization, foundation or other deserving organization or company.
-An organization can nominate itself.
+- The nominee must be an organization that includes, but is not limited to, a fire department or other fire service related government agency, trade association, labor organization, non-profit organization, foundation or other deserving organization or company.